horizontalsystems/blockchain-crypto-guides/guides/defi/en/4-lending-protocols.md

 ## 1. Compound

-A currently popular decentralized service for borrowing and lending cryptocurrency.
+A popular decentralized service for borrowing and lending cryptocurrency.

 [Compound Finance](https://compound.finance/markets) loans typically require a collateral which may change between 0-90% of the borrowed asset.